Chrinkus/Chrinkus/README.md

 ## Current Projects

-* App development with GTK4
+* Linux System Programming with C
 * Personal C Library for use with..
 * Advent of Code coding challenges